themeteorchef/building-a-user-admin/building-a-user-admin.md

 1. Grab the `domain` value from our [`settings-<environment>.js`](http://themeteorchef.com/snippets/making-use-of-settings-json/) file.
 2. Assign that domain and the token we created to a new variable `url` which represents the URL we'll send to our users.
-3. Compiles an HTML templtae using the [meteorhacks:ssr](https://github.com/meteorhacks/meteor-ssr) package (includeed in Base), returning an HTML string.
+3. Compiles an HTML templtae using the [meteorhacks:ssr](https://github.com/meteorhacks/meteor-ssr) package (included in Base), returning an HTML string.

-Once we have this complete, we make a call to `_sendInvitation` which takes our new user's email and the HTML we just compiled and shoots it off into the cosmos [using the `email` package](http://themeteorchef.com/snippets/using-the-email-package/) we installed earlier.
+Once we have this complete, we make a call to `_sendInvitation` which takes our new user's email and the HTML we just compiled and shoots it off into the cosmos [using the email package](http://themeteorchef.com/snippets/using-the-email-package/) we installed earlier.
 At this point, our user should get an email that looks something like the following after a few minutes:

 <figure>
   <img src="https://tmc-post-content.s3.amazonaws.com/Screen-Shot-2015-10-07-00-39-16.png" alt="Oh boy do I want to go to Bananapolis.">